 Welcome to Alice in Wonderland, Italian style, where a car crash of judicial and prosecutorial malice and incompetence chased down two students and their families for over seven years.

 Sollecito’s attorney Giulia Bongiorno said it was the first time that ‘two people have been convicted of a crime when there is no evidence putting them at the scene’.
 And his other lawyer Luca Maori said in the Justice on Trial documentary “In most western countries, the burden of proof is on the prosecution.
 It can’t be the reverse.
 The accused don’t have to prove they’re innocent.
-In this case we were the ones who had to prove our innocence against non-existent evidence.”
+In this case, we were the ones who had to prove our innocence against non-existent evidence.”

 But print and online journalism are only part of the story.
-The trials of Amanda Knox and Raffaele Sollecito saw the coming of age of the internet as a medium for hate.
+The trials of Amanda Knox and Raffaele Sollecito saw the internet mature as a medium for hate against criminal defendants.
 The anonymity it offers enabled an army of trolls to attack them continuously and without mercy.
-Websites were set-up specifically for this purpose.
-Far from being interested in truth or justice, their sole purpose was to invent, repeat and rehash lies and myths that were dis-proven many times both in and out of court.
+Websites were set up specifically for this purpose.
+Far from being interested in truth or justice, their sole purpose was to invent and repeat lies and myths that were disproved many times both in and out of court.

-The so called ‘evidence’ against Knox and Sollecito ranks amongst the most bogus and risible ever presented before a court of law.
+The so-called ‘evidence’ against Knox and Sollecito ranks amongst the most bogus and risible ever presented before a court of law.
 The state of Italy should be embarrassed that anyone dared to argue that any of it had probative value.